 - Increasing public understanding of economics: We worked with the Bank of England to redesign their inflation report – using simple, relatable visuals – which improved comprehension by over 40 per cent, and increased trust in the information at the same time.

 - Boosting early tax returns in Indonesia: Timely tax revenue is essential for the functioning of government and public services.
-Working with the Indonesian Tax Authority to contact 11.2 million taxpayers, we ran our largest randomised controlled trial and brought forward the equivalent of USD 1.93 million.
+Working with the Indonesian Tax Authority to contact 11.2 million taxpayers, we ran our largest randomised controlled trial and increased early filing by 6 percent.